2013 South Korean sabotage plot: The National Intelligence Service's (NIS) investigation

 "The National Intelligence Service carried out detailed investigations into this case for the past three years and confirmed Representative Lee Seok-ki is suspected of assisting the national enemy and conspiring in a rebellion based on various evidences, such as the testimony of witnesses, the comments Lee made at several secret meetings, confiscated documents and some other materials contained in USB devices," Justice Minister Hwang Kyo-an said during a speech at the National Assembly on 4 September 2013.

-The 10 major suspects who had been investigated by NIS are Lee Seok-ki (a lawmaker of the UPP), Woo Wi-young (an ex-spokesman of the UPP), Kim Hong-ryul (the Gyeonggi provincial chairman of the UPP), Kim Keun-rae (a Gyeonggi provincial vice chairman of the UPP), Hong Soon-seok (a Gyeonggi provincial vice chairman of the UPP), Lee Sang-ho (an adviser of Gyeonggi Alliance for Progressive Movement), Lee Young-chun (a Gyeonggi-Paju branch manager of Korean Confederation of Trade Union), Jo Yang-won (the representative of Social Trend Institute), Han Dong-geun (a former Suwon city chairman of the UPP), Park Min-jung (a former youth chairman of the UPP).
+The 10 major suspects who had been investigated by NIS are Lee Seok-ki (a lawmaker of the UPP), Woo Wi-young (an ex-spokesman of the UPP), Kim Hong-ryul (the Gyeonggi provincial chairman of the UPP), Kim Keun-rae (a Gyeonggi provincial vice chairman of the UPP), Hong Soon-seok (a Gyeonggi provincial vice chairman of the UPP), Lee Sang-ho (an adviser of Gyeonggi Alliance for Progressive Movement), Lee Young-chun (a Gyeonggi-Paju branch manager of Korean Confederation of Trade Union), Jo Yang-won (the representative of Social Trend Institute), Han Dong-geun (a former Suwon chairman of the UPP), Park Min-jung (a former youth chairman of the UPP).
 NIS had acquired court approvals for wiretapping and had been collecting a wide range of evidence by closely monitoring the secret meetings of Lee Seok-ki and his colleagues.
 The NIS is said to have secured recordings of Lee's speech at a meeting of the East Gyeonggi Coalition, the mainstream faction of the UPP.

 The NIS investigation focuses on "Revolutionary Organization (RO)," the true nature of which was first informed by an internal whistle blower of the UPP.
 He, identified only as 40-year-old Mr. Yi, is known to have been one of the core members of the insurgent group.
 Reports said Mr. Yi had been disappointed by North Korean submarine attack on a South Korean corvette "Cheonanham" in March 2010, and the RO's unconditional loyalty to North Korean regime, and he finally decided to reveal the treason plot and get a 'new life.'
 He allegedly handed in a USB drive containing the RO's doctrine and goal, members' activities, and materials for ideological study.
 The NIS was reported to have said that Mr. Yi's statements coincide largely with what was found from the subsequent probe.

-On 17 September 2013, the NIS searched and seized the houses of five people: Hong Sung-gyu (spokesman for the UPP), Kim Yang-hyun (Pyeongtaek city chairman of the UPP), Kim Seok-young (Ansan city Sangrok Gap area chairman of the UPP), Choi Jin-seon (the representative of Hwasung Center for Labour and Human Rights), Yoon Yong-bae (chairman of the organizing committee of the Korea Alliance for Progressive Movements).
+On 17 September 2013, the NIS searched and seized the houses of five people: Hong Sung-gyu (spokesman for the UPP), Kim Yang-hyun (Pyeongtaek chairman of the UPP), Kim Seok-young (Ansan Sangrok Gap area chairman of the UPP), Choi Jin-seon (the representative of Hwasung Center for Labour and Human Rights), Yoon Yong-bae (chairman of the organizing committee of the Korea Alliance for Progressive Movements).

 On 24 September 2013, the NIS additionally searched and seized the office of Ahn So-hee, a member of Paju city council, for violating the National Security Act.